-To illustrate the severity of the problem in concrete applications, consider a popular benchmark VAR that includes seven fundamental macroeconomic variables, i.e. GDP, consumption, investment, labor income, hours worked (all in log, real and per-capita terms), price inflation and a short-term nominal interest rate (Smets and Wouters, 2007, Del Negro et al., 2007).2 Suppose that a researcher is estimating this model using 5 lags and forty years of quarterly data, from 1955:I to 1994:IV.
-The dash-dotted lines in figure 2.1 represent the deterministic components implied by the flat-prior (OLS) estimates for six representative time series.
-These deterministic components are obtained as the multivariate generalization of DC_t in 2.2, and thus correspond to the estimated model-implied counterfactual evolution of these variables in absence of shocks, starting from the initial 5 observations of the sample.
+To illustrate the severity of the problem in real applications, consider the popular 7variable VAR with log-real GDP, log-real consumption, log-real investment, log-real wages, log hours worked, inflation and a short-term nominal interest rate (Smets and Wouters, 2007, Del Negro et al., 2007, Justiniano et al., 2010).
+Suppose that a researcher is estimating this model at the end of 1994, using forty years of quarterly data and 5 lags.
+Figure 2.1 plots the deterministic components implied by the flat-prior (OLS) estimates for six representative time series, along with their actual realization between 1955:I and 1994:IV.
+First of all, notice that these deterministic trends are more complex at the beginning of the sample.
+For example, the predictable component of the investment-to-GDP ratio fluctuates substantially between 1955 and 1970, more so than in the rest of the sample.